Blogs08 Mar 2024

 The benefits of incorporating foods that contain prebiotics into your diet are many.
 The 4 main prebiotic benefits include:

 Prebiotics may stimulate the growth of good bacteria which in turn affects metabolism and the workings of the intestine and may lead to smoother digestion.
+This is one of the key insights when understanding what are prebiotics, and how they function in the gut.
+Including low calorie foods with prebiotic fibres can further support digestion.

 Some studies have noted the effects of prebiotics on IBS and Crohn’s disease patients and found them to mildly improve their symptoms.
+These findings strengthen the case for what is the best prebiotic for gut-related disorders, often pointing towards natural sources and fermented foods as beneficial additions.

 A study found that prebiotics may have the potential to affect appetite and help control obesity.
 Consuming prebiotic foods on a regular basis might cause an increase in fullness and satiety, leading to a smaller energy intake.
+This makes them a good option for those exploring prebiotics for weight loss and preferring low calorie foods that also support the gut.

 Research done on prebiotics is exploring the effects of prebiotics on inflammation in the body.
 A 2017 review found that 14 out 29 studies saw a significant decrease in inflammation markers after the consumption of prebiotics.
+Such studies help us better understand what are prebiotics and point to fermented foods as natural options with anti-inflammatory potential.

 Now that we know the benefits of prebiotic foods, especially for the gut, it is important to recognise them and add them to your daily meals.
 So, which of the foods you consume come under prebiotic-rich foods?
+Choosing what is the best prebiotic for your body starts with knowing your food.

 Known to pack flavour in Indian dishes, garlic is a source of insulin, a prebiotic that may help boost gut health.